What is Data Analysis?

-- Data analysis refers to the process of inspecting, cleansing, transforming, and modeling data with the objective of extracting useful information for decision-making.
+- Data analysis refers to the process of inspecting, cleansing, transforming, and modeling data to extract useful information for decision-making.

-- Data analysis is often used in different domains, such as business, science, and the humanities.
+- It is often used in different domains, such as business, science, and the humanities.

 - The most prominent types of data analysis include text analysis (data mining), statistical analysis, diagnostic analysis, predictive analysis, and prescriptive analysis.